boxblinkracer/phpunuhi/README.md

 </emptyContent>
 ```

-Your validations will not always pass, if the conditions for empty translations based on this rule are met.
+Your validations will now always pass, if the conditions for empty translations based on this rule are met.

 ### 8.8 PHP ENV Variables